jpwoeltjen/PersistentRegressors/presentation.md

 - Implemented in R package{pr}.

-# Motivating the Importance of Efficient Tests
-- Once inferred that the t-test is size distorted, we could adjust the rejection region to account for the size distortion.
-This, however, is very inefficient, i.e., we need a lot of data to reject the null at a decent size.

-- Testing efficiency has obviously importance when data is sparse as is the case when predicting index returns.

-- When developing trading strategies, however, one could increase the data amount by looking at the cross-section of individual stocks.
-This could get us above a threshold where first order asymptotics become reliable.

-- One could imagine a dynamic trading strategy that takes into account the changing nature of the market.
-Predictive regressions are performed on an ongoing basis and updated as soon as new information becomes available (Online Learning).
-Higher Pitman efficiency of our tests could give us the advantage of earlier detection of market anomalies.

 # Developing a More Efficient Test
 + To improve confidence of inference, we need to increase the signal-to-noise ratio.
 Here, we focus on reducing the noise.